vimotest/viewmodel-classification/step4_data_extraction/design_constructs/viewmodel_responsibilities/data/Dirty_Flag_to_Indicate_State_Changes.md

 ## Resources
 ProCsWpf2017:
 > dirty tracking (tracking when one or more of an object’s values have changed) is trivial.
 Add a bool property named IsChanged to the Inventory class.
 Make sure to call OnPropertyChanged() just like the other properties in the Inventory class.

+## Used By
+* BookChapter: Pro C# 7: WPF Notifications, Validations, Commands, and MVVM